BrandonW24/Massive-Loop-CSharp-Car/README.md

 - **Speedometer & Tachometer needles**
 - **Reverse gear logic**

-The CarDriver_CSharp script functions as a complete vehicle simulation system designed for MassiveLoop’s VR/desktop framework.
+The CarDriver_CSharp script functions as a complete vehicle simulation system designed for Massive Loop’s VR/desktop framework.
 It combines physics-based wheel control, an internally simulated engine, a dynamic gearbox, responsive steering, and multiplayer-safe network synchronization.

 At its core, this car emulates a believable car engine using RPM calculations derived from wheel rotation, gradually blending between idle, startup, and acceleration states while applying torque through the rear wheels based on a mathematically modeled engine torque curve.